Solder Wire and calculating it’s length.

 W=68.15 Lbs

 100 ft of 2" PVC would weigh approximately 68.15 lbs.
 Granted, the chart above tells us that the weight per/ft is 0.720 (lbs?) and that would give us 72 Lbs at 100 ft.
-It would be interesting to know which value is closer to the real weight.
+Knowing which value is closer to the real weight would be interesting.